-Configuring Use the Administration > CFM (Configure MEP - Add) page to configure End Points (DSAPs), must be configured at the domain boundary to provide management access for each maintenance association.
+Configuring Use the Administration > CFM (Configure MEP - Add) page to configure Maintenance End Points (MEPs).
+MEPs, also called Domain Service Access Points (DSAPs), must be configured at the domain boundary to provide management access for each maintenance association.

-- ?
-CFM elements must be configured in the following order: (1) maintenance domain at the same level as the MEP to be configured (see "Configuring CFM Maintenance Domains"), (2) maintenance association within the domain (see "Configuring CFM Maintenance Associations"), and (3) finally the MEPs using the MEP List. - An interface may belong to more than one domain, or to different MAs in different domains. - To change the MEP's MA or the direction it faces, first delete the MEP, and then create a new one.
+- CFM elements must be configured in the following order: (1) maintenance domain at the same level as the MEP to be configured (see "Configuring CFM Maintenance Domains"), (2) maintenance association within the domain (see "Configuring CFM Maintenance Associations"), and (3) finally the MEPs using the MEP List. - An interface may belong to more than one domain, or to different MAs in different domains. - ◆ To change the MEP's MA or the direction it faces, first delete the MEP, and then create a new one.

-- MD Index Domain index.
-(Range: 1-65535) - MA Index MA identifier.
-(Range: 1-2147483647) - MEP ID Maintenance end point identifier.
-(Range: 1-8191) - MEP Direction Up indicates that the MEP faces inward toward the switch cross-connect matrix, and transmits CFM messages towards, and receives them from, the direction of the internal bridge relay mechanism.
+MD Index - Domain index.
+(Range: 1-65535)

+- ◆ MA Index MA identifier.
+(Range: 1-2147483647) - ◆ MEP ID Maintenance end point identifier.
+(Range: 1-8191) - ◆ MEP Direction Up indicates that the MEP faces inward toward the switch cross-connect matrix, and transmits CFM messages towards, and receives them from, the direction of the internal bridge relay mechanism.
 If the Up option is not selected, then the MEP is facing away from the switch, and transmits CFM messages towards, and receives them from, the direction of the physical medium. - Interface Indicates a port or trunk.